Banks, technology stocks lead another decline on Wall Street

 “The cat is kind of out of the bag now and it seems like inflation is something that’s going to be more persistent in 2022,” said Charlie Ripley, senior investment strategist for Allianz Investment Management.

 Losses were broad throughout other sectors.
-A wide range of retailers, communications companies and industrial firms also fell.
+A wide range of retailers, household goods makers and industrial firms also fell.
+Home Depot slid 2.3%, Procter & Gamble fell 1.1% and Caterpillar dropped 1.5%.

 Sectors considered less risky held up better than the rest of the market.
 Losses weren’t as severe for real estate companies and utilities.